MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-management-and-monitoring-arc-server.md

 - Update Management will also allow you to automate the Azure Connected Machine agent upgrade via Windows Updates on Azure Arc-enabled Windows servers.
 - Review the Azure Connected Machine agent [upgrade methods](https://docs.microsoft.com/en-us/azure/azure-arc/servers/manage-agent#upgrading-agent).
 - Understand how to upgrade [virtual machine extensions](https://docs.microsoft.com/en-us/azure/azure-arc/servers/manage-vm-extensions) to keep other agents installed and managed by Azure Arc up to date.
-- Monitor [this article](https://docs.microsoft.com/en-us/azure/azure-arc/servers/agent-release-notes) for the latest releases, known issues and bug fixes of the Azure Connected Machine agent.
+- Monitor [this article](https://docs.microsoft.com/en-us/azure/azure-arc/servers/agent-release-notes) for the latest releases, known issues, and bug fixes of the Azure Connected Machine agent.

 ## Learn before you start